ScottLogic/blog/_posts/2026-03-09-noJS-3-flappy-bird.md

 }
 ~~~

-Then, by using some trig functions on `--pipe-index` and playing around with them, I was able to create pseudorandom positions for the pipes.
+Then, by using some trig functions on `--pipe-index` and playing around with them, we can create pseudorandom positions for the pipes.
 So all the heights now vary, but each game is still exactly the same!
 To get around this, the calculations take a seed, and the seed varies each game.
 How?
 By animating another variable, which pauses once the user closes the pop-up.
 If the animation is fast enough, it should lead to a different value each game.

 A simple use of a CSS [counter](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Counter_styles/Using_counters) gives us our visual score.